 Policy Debate provided me immeasurable critical thinking skills and confidence in not only my ability to speak but also my ability to think.
-But what I loved most about Policy Debate is that the nature nobody is born a good debater.
-Instead Policy Debate is pure effort and perseverance and I love - Nathaniel Sawyer, Association Alum
+But what I loved most about Policy Debate is that the nature of the activity is one that rewards hard work-nobody is born a good debater.
+Instead Policy Debate is pure effort and perseverance and I love that." - Nathaniel Sawyer, Association Alum